qpdf/qpdf/manual/cli.rst

    and content streams are normalized, among other changes.
 The companion tool :command:`fix-qdf` can be used to repair hand-edited QDF files.
 QDF is a feature specific to the qpdf tool.
-For additional information about QDF mode, see :ref:`qdf`.
+For additional information, see :ref:`qdf`.
 Note that :qpdf:ref:`--linearize` disables QDF mode.

    QDF mode has full support for object streams, but sometimes it's easier to locate a specific object if object streams are disabled.
-   When trying to understand some PDF construct by inspecting an existing file, it can often be useful to combine :samp:`--qdf` with :samp:`--object-streams=disable`.
+   When trying to understand some PDF construct by inspecting an existing file, it can be useful to combine :samp:`--qdf` with :samp:`--object-streams=disable`.

    This flag changes some of the defaults of other options: stream